 From a purely cost point of view, there is probably not a lot in it, and it depends on how much you use your pencil.

 If you are using a pencil a lot of the time, then mechanical pencils are probably cheaper in the long run as you are only replacing the leads.
 They are also a lot more convenient with no sharpening and easier to carry around.

 4.7 Which Pencils are Better for Children Wooden or Mechanical?

-As the children get older then many favour a mechanical pencil for everyday writing and sketching but children have different needs from a mechanical pencil than adults check out the 6 best mechanical pencils for children to find out more.
+As the children get older, many favor a mechanical pencil for everyday writing and sketching, but children have different needs from a mechanical pencil than adults; check out the 6 best mechanical pencils for children to find out more.

 You may also be interested to learn that there are many other types of pencils,s not just wooden and mechanical pencils.
 In fact, there are 12 different types.